-The governing board of a school must appraise the performance of a Head Teacher.
-In turn, the Head Teacher of a school is responsible for ensuring the review of the performance of every other teacher and member of support staff employed at the school.
+The governing board of a school must appraise the performance of a headteacher.
+In turn, the headteacher of a school is responsible for ensuring the review of the performance of every other teacher and member of support staff employed at the school.

-The purpose of the appraisal meeting is to review the employee's current job, their performance and their future plans.
-More specifically, the meeting will also be an opportunity to discuss how the employee can contribute to the wider work of the school and to agree and set a number (typically 3) of objectives (there is no minimum or maximum number of objectives however).
+The purpose of the appraisal process is to review the member of staff's current job, their performance and their future plans - for teachers this is against the DfE Teachers' Standards and supported by the internally developed Chase Bridge Teachers' Standards Progression document.
+The intention through the year is to support professional development and evaluative, reflective practice through frequent 'little and often' meetings.
+The meetings are also an opportunity to discuss how the staff member can contribute to the wider work of the school and to agree and set a number (typically 3) objectives (although there is no minimum or maximum number of objectives).

 The appraisal period will be for 12 months and will begin on 1 September; it must be completed by 31 October for teachers and for support staff and by 31 December for Head Teachers.
 The cycle will begin with a Planning Meeting and will end with a Review Meeting.
-Mid-year review meetings may also be held if agreed and considered necessary.
+Regular review meetings may also be held if agreed and considered necessary.